drupalninja/drupalx_ai/README.md

 ## Overview

 The DrupalX AI module integrates AI-powered functionality into Drupal, specifically for importing paragraph types based on Next.js components.
-This module uses the Anthropic Claude API to analyze Next.js components and suggest corresponding Drupal paragraph type structures.
+This module uses the Anthropic Claude API and OpenAI to analyze Next.js components and suggest corresponding Drupal paragraph type structures.

 ## Features

 - Drush command for importing paragraph types from Next.js components
-- Integration with Anthropic's Claude API for AI-powered analysis
+- Integration with Anthropic's Claude and OpenAI API for AI-powered analysis
 - Configurable API key settings
 - Automatic generation of Drupal paragraph type structures